microsoft/BioModelAnalyzer/DEVELOPMENT.md

 To make TypeScript happy, you need to supply it with typing definitions of all package dependencies.
 A few libraries have those embedded, but most of them don't.
-For the latter, search for definitions on <http://microsoft.github.io/TypeSearch/> and install them with `npm install --save @types/...`.
+For the latter case, search for definitions on <http://microsoft.github.io/TypeSearch/> and install them with `npm install --save @types/...`.